caillouc/Fiche_EPFL/Software_security/Software_security.md

     accesses can occur through stale/illegal pointers
   * Memory safety prohibits buffer overflows, NULL pointer dereferences, use after free, use of uninitialized memory, or double free
-  * A program is memory safe, if all possible excecutions of the program are memory safe
+  * A program is memory safe, if all possible executions of the program are memory safe
   * Runtime environment is memory safe, if all runnable programs are memory safe
   * A programming language is memory safe, if all expressible programs are